Banking, Housing, and Urban Affairs Committee (unofficial records), 1997 - 2008

 Scope and Contents

-This sub-series of 9 cubic feet of material contains files pertaining to Senator Chuck Hagel’s service on the U.S. Senate Banking, Housing, and Urban Affairs committee from 1997 to 2008.
+This sub-series of 9 cubic feet of material contains files pertaining to Senator Chuck Hagel’s service on the U.S. Senate Banking, Housing, and Urban Affairs Committee from 1997 to 2008.
 The files on committee hearings are the largest sub-series containing almost 40% of overall material.
 Subcommittee hearings are a separate sub-series and comprise 30% of the overall material.
+Please note that the official records for this committee, along with all other official committee records for the U.S. House and Senate, are held by the National Archives and Records Administration (NARA).

 The topics covered in this sub-series include the state of banks and the financial markets after 9/11 and the financial crisis of 2008.
 A number of hearings covered oversight and reform efforts for the Government Sponsored Enterprises (GSE).
 A wide variety of topics were covered, from the financial reconstruction of Iraq, stopping terrorism financing, and recovering assets of Holocaust victims from Swiss Banks.
 Urban Affairs issues explored included fraud in the Indian Housing program and the impact of lead-based paints on children.
 Federal Reserve Chairmen Alan Greenspan and Ben Bernanke frequently testified.